ibexa/documentation-user/docs/shop_administration/dashboard.md

+---
+description: The Dashboard contains an overview and statistical information about your shop.
+---

 # Dashboard [[% include 'snippets/commerce_badge.md' %]]

 The Dashboard shows the most important information for the shop owner referring to the installation.